 (G) supervise attorneys, court reporters, and other staff as the Supreme Court may provide to the Commission.

 (f) Powers and Duties of Investigative Panel.
 An investigative panel shall have the duty and authority to:

-(1) review the recommendations of disciplinary counsel after investigation and either issue a letter of caution, issue notice of intent to impose a confidential admonition, enter into a deferred discipline agreement, consider an agreement for discipline by consent, authorize formal charges, refer the matter to another agency, or dismiss the complaint;
+(1) review the recommendations of disciplinary counsel after investigation and either issue a letter of caution, issue notice of intent to impose a confidential admonition, enter into a deferred discipline agreement, consider an agreement for discipline by consent or motion for permanent resignation in lieu of discipline, authorize formal charges, refer the matter to another agency, or dismiss the complaint;

 (2) designate a member of the panel to preside over the investigative panel in the absence of the chair or vice-chair of the Commission;